-So, through the efforts of hundreds of generous donors, the scholarships and grants listed here are made available to incoming freshman students as part of a financial aid package.
+So, through the efforts of hundreds of generous donors, the academic scholarships listed here are made available to incoming freshman students as part of a financial aid package.
 Eligibility is based on the criteria listed.
 Need-based assistance through financial aid is also available to those who qualify.

 Additional need-based financial aid assistance is determined by information we get from your FAFSA, which can be submitted at www.fafsa.ed.gov.
 To ensure we get the information we need, please include our school code of 001624 on your FAFSA.